kyueun/url_shortener/README.md

 # URL shortener

-convert URL to shortened URL
+### convert URL to shortened URL

+Shortened URL consists of domain and subdomain.

 The format of subdomain is always 8 characters.